ant-design/ant-design-pro-site/docs/docs/openapi.en-US.md

 }
 ```

-In this way, we can cooperate with ProTable to quickly make a CURD, the code is easy.
+In this way, we can cooperate with ProTable to quickly make a CRUD, the code is easy.

 ```tsx | pure
 import { rule } from '@/services/ant-design-pro/rule';